igorzg/jquery-extendable/README.md

-Jquery extendable
+jQuery extendable
 =================

-Jquery extendable is fastest and simpliest way to create a jquery plugin.
+jQuery extendable is the fastest and simplest way to create a jQuery plugin.

 <pre>
 (function($){